For the Love of Travel

 2013

-In 2013, OLLI travelers sailed the waters from Barcelona to England.
-In Barcelona, travelers visited the magnificent world famous Sagrada Familia and the ancient Cathedral, larger than Paris’s Notre Dame.
+In 2013, travelers experienced OLLI's very first Study Abroad in London and Cambridge.
+An art historian led OLLI members through museums throughout London for the first week, and then off to Cambridge where they studied varied subjects with professors for another week taking side trips to Grantchester, sat and lunched in the Orchard Tea Garden, visited Byron’s pond, and punted on the River Cam.
 In England, they gazed upon Big Ben, visited Westminster Abbey and the Parliament.
 And in Cambridge, travelers attended classes at Corpus Christi College and experienced what student life might have been like when Cambridge University was founded hundreds of years ago.
 And this is just a taste of the other incomparable sites they saw.

 2014